Skip to main content

 Roser Park has a dual regulatory layer that sets it apart from most neighborhoods:

 • Local Historic District (1987): Certificate of Appropriateness required for exterior changes.
 Staff-level review for minor changes (often same day).
 Community Planning and Preservation Commission review for major changes (4–6 weeks).
-97% approval rate.
+Dozens of approvals without an outright rejection.

 • National Register of Historic Places (1998): No additional design review for homeowners.
 Provides federal tax credit eligibility and recognition.